McRaeAlex/McRaeAlex.github.io/_posts/2019-10-30-Traits-vs-Interfaces.md

 When learning Rust it's often difficult to understand the differences between things you already know (interfaces) and the Rust alternative (traits).
-Hopefully this post clear up some of the differences between traits and interfaces.
+Hopefully, this post will clear up some of these differences.

 Consider this generic method of a JsonNode in C#.
+Note: It will not compile.

 ```cs
 public T[] ParseToArray<T>()